Volatility forecasting with machine learning and intraday commonality: Experiments

 \paragraph{Relative importance of predictors.} In order to identify which variables are the most important for the prediction task at hand, we construct a metric (see \citet{sadhwani2021deep}) based on the sum of absolute partial derivatives (Sensitivity) of the predicted volatility.
 In particular, to quantify the importance of the $k$-th predictor, we compute

 Here, $F$ is the fitted model under the {\aug} scheme, $\mathbf{u}$ represents the vector of predictors and $u_{k}$ is the $k$-th element in $\mathbf{u}$. $\mathbf{u}_{i,t}$ represents the input features of stock $i$ at time $t$.
-We normalize all variables' sensitivity, such that they sum up to one.
-In a special case of a linear regression, the sensitivity measure is the normalized absolute slope coefficient.
+We normalize the sensitivity of all variables such that they sum up to one.
+In a special case of linear regression, the sensitivity measure is the normalized absolute slope coefficient.

-\mc{Considering the 65-min scenario as an example, Figure \ref{fig:sensitivity} reveals that for both OLS and MLP, there has been a tendency of the lagged features to decline in terms of sensitivity, as the lag increases}.
+Considering the 65-min scenario as an example, Figure \ref{fig:sensitivity} reveals that for both OLS and MLP, there has been a tendency of the lagged features to decline in terms of sensitivity, as the lag increases.
 Additionally, we observe that the sensitivity values rise to a high point at every 6 lags, corresponding to 1 day.
 A distinct difference between the sensitivity values implied by OLS and the ones implied by MLP is that the latter places more weight on the lag=1 individual RV (Sensitivity=0.90) and less on the lag=1 market RV (Sensitivity=0.059).
-On the other had, for OLS, the sensitivities of lag=1 individual (resp. market) RV are 0.081 (resp.
+On the other hand, for OLS, the sensitivities of lag=1 individual (resp. market) RV are 0.081 (resp.
 0.069).

 \paragraph{Interaction effects.} To analyze the interactions between the two most significant features implied by neural networks, we adopt an approach (e.g. \citet{gu2020empirical, choi2021alpha}) that focuses on the partial relations between a pair of input variables and responses, while fixing other variables at their mean values